quietui/quiet/docs/sponsor.md

       border-radius: 50%;
     "
   >
   “Your sponsorship lets me build this software for the greater good.
-All proceeds go directly to maintaining the library via new features, bug fixes, and support.”
+All proceeds go directly to maintaining the library — new features, bug fixes, and support.
+Thank you!”
 </div>

 <div style="font-size: 1.25rem; margin-block: 3rem;">